-You have made the first step, by reading through these FAQs and by following a few of the links on the webpage you are increasing your knowledge surrounding the declaration and we hope that you will share this with your friends, families and colleagues.
+You have made the first step, by reading through these FAQs!
+By following a few of the links on our pages you are increasing your knowledge surrounding the declaration.
+We hope that you will share this with your friends, families and colleagues.

 ‘Carbon neutral’ is about achieving net zero carbon emissions by balancing a measured amount of carbon released with an equivalent amount sequestered or offset, or buying enough carbon credits to make up the difference.
 So whatever is being made or done, the amount of carbon that is captured or offset is as much carbon that has been produced to make or do that thing.
 For example, a house with solar panels that sends renewable energy to the grid that is equal to the energy it uses from the grid can deem its energy use as carbon neutral.

 This differs from ‘zero carbon’ which is when no carbon was emitted in the first place, so no carbon needs to be captured or offset.
 For example, a household that is off-grid, running entirely on solar, and using zero fossil fuels can label its energy “zero carbon.”